 300 AD: Renewed growth in continental glaciers with sea level drop of between 2-3 metres below present day levels (www.physical geography.net).

-1,460 BC: Est. date of the Deucalion flood based on the chronology of St Jerome (Wikipedia).
+1,460 BC: Estimated date of the Deucalion flood based on the chronology of St Jerome (Wikipedia).
+See also 1528 BC.

 1,390 BC: Volcanic blast related to Thera?
 (Feuerbacher).

 1,141 BC: Virtually no summer growth rings of British trees (BBC2 Coast, August 2005)- possible famine?
-No record of volcanic event.
-Comet?
 "Star of Anath" fell on Libya, according to Merenptah, Egyptian text.
+Was it a comet?
+Caused the flight of refugees into Egypt?
 Confirmed by Schoch, p.248 (Irish oak tree ring chronology; prev.
 1628 BC; next: AD 540).

 1,150 BC: Most recent climatic disturbance.
-Invasion of Egypt by "sea peoples", collapse of Hittite empire, 'dark age' in Greece (Dunbavin, p.159).
+Invasion of Egypt by "sea peoples", collapse of Hittite empire, 'dark age' in Greece for 300 years (Dunbavin, p.159).

 1,010 BC: First year of King David's reign (Rohl, p.328).